LGBluetooth/LGBluetooth/README.md

 After which I am passing first peripheral to test method.

 Test method connects to peripheral, discoveres services, discoveres characteristics of "5ec0" service.
-Aftter which reads "f045", "8fdb", and writes 0xFF to "cef9" and disconnects from peripheral.
+After which reads "f045", "8fdb", and writes 0xFF to "cef9" and disconnects from peripheral.

 Here is the log from console
 <pre>